 An exercise program and eating a reasonable diet can minimize weight gain.
 The benefits of quitting smoking are much greater than the risk of gaining weight.
 (See "Patient education: Exercise (Beyond the Basics)".)

 PREPARING TO QUIT

 Smoking is recognized as a chronic addictive disease.
 Smokers, however, can differ markedly in the way in which they smoke.
-A few may not be addicted to smoking, although it is estimated that 85 percents of smokers in the United States are addicted.
+A few may not be addicted to smoking, although it is estimated that 85 percent of smokers in the United States are addicted.
 Even among those who are addicted, there may be marked differences in success in quitting, symptoms that occur when you try to quit, and factors that may lead to relapse.
-Discuss any prior attempts to quit with a healthcare provider to improve your chances of successfully quitting.
+Discuss any prior attempts to quit with a health care provider to improve your chances of successfully quitting.

 After deciding to quit smoking, the first step is usually to set a quit date.
 This is the day when you will completely quit smoking.
 Ideally, this date should be in the next two weeks, although choosing a special date (eg, birthday, anniversary, or holiday) is another option.

 Some people switch to a brand of cigarettes that is lower in tar and nicotine before quitting, but this frequently causes the person to inhale more often or more deeply; low tar and low nicotine cigarettes have no known benefits and are not recommended.
 Reducing the number of cigarettes smoked prior to the quit date is recommended by some as a means of preparation.

 Other steps that may help in preparing to quit include the following:

 ●Tell family, friends, and coworkers about the plan to quit and ask for their support.

 ●Avoid smoking in the home and car and other places where you spend a lot of time.